 Your stewardship provides the means while God’s guidance and our due-diligence deliver on His will.
 Our charter is to be fiscally sound stewards, be transparent, and ensure that the financial resources are best utilized to accomplish the mission of helping our community know and grow in Christ.

 Our fiscal year (Apr.
 1, 2017 – Mar.
 31, 2018) budgeted expenditures comes to $998,056.

-June income was $79,427, and expenses for the month came in at $85256, for a deficit for the month of $5,829.
-This brings us to cumulative results for the fiscal year a deficit of $13,440.
-The overall results are an improvement over last year same period, and are in-line with expectations thus far.
-With the summer months behind us we anticipate income levels to increase, correlated to increased attendance, and that deficit to shrink accordingly.
+September income was $69,874 and expenses for the month came in at $82,666, for a deficit for the month of $12,792.
+This brings us to cumulative results for the fiscal year a deficit of $23,934.
+Income trends had been trending positively, but a decrease in September is noteworthy (albeit still in line with projections).
+Overall results for the fiscal year-to-date are an improvement over last year, and are in-line with expectations thus far.
+We anticipate income levels to increase, correlated to increased attendance, and for the deficit to shrink accordingly.